The deadline for applications in 2020 was April 15 2020.

-The Schering Stiftung and the Fritz Thyssen Stiftung offer start-up grants to fund promising research ideas by young scientists.
+The Schering Stiftung and the Fritz Thyssen Foundation offer start-up grants to fund promising research ideas by young scientists.
 Support is provided for projects in the fields of biochemical, neuroscience or immunological basic research with biomedical implications.
-The program is explicitly aimed at highly motivated young investigators who wish to pursue an independent career and conduct their own research which is different from that of their supervisors.
+The program is explicitly aimed at highly motivated young investigators who want to become independent researchers and pursue their own research ideas.

-The Schering Stiftung and the Fritz Thyssen Stiftung make possible research projects of young scientists that cannot be realized with existing funds and resources and for which application for other funding is not possible because of a lack of preliminary research.
-The start-up grant thus lays the foundations for a subsequent multiannual third-party funding.
+The Schering Stiftung and the Fritz Thyssen Foundation makes possible research projects of young scientists that cannot be realized with existing funds and resources and for which application for other funding is not possible because of a lack of preliminary research.
+The start-up grant thus lays the foundations for a subsequent grant application.

-The Schering Stiftung and the Fritz Thyssen Stiftung have earmarked a total of EUR 120,000 for this grant program.
+Schering Stiftung and Fritz Thyssen Foundation earmarked a total of EUR 120,000 for this grant program.
 Applicants can apply for up to EUR 60,000 per project.

 Unter den Linden 32-34